reframejs/reframe/docs/overview.template.md

 Reframe takes care of all the glue code:
 You can create an app with **no build configuration**, **no server configuration**, and **no API configuration** (an API is automatically generated for you).

-**But you can fully and gradually take control over the glue code**.
+**But you can fully and gradually take control over the glue code**:
-That is you can progressively eject Reframe's glue code.
+You can progressively eject Reframe's glue code.
 This gives you what we call "100% flexibility".

 !INLINE ./top-link.md #overview --hide-source-path